novoalab/nanoRMS/README.md

 ## General description
 NanoRMS predicts modification stoichiometries by identifying reads that show distinct current intensity distributions in the query dataset, compared to those observed in a reference dataset.

-NanoRMS is not a software to predict RNA modifications.
-It  uses the candidate sites predicted by third-party software (e.g. EpiNano) to estimate modification stoichiometries and their dynamics.
+NanoRMS is *not* a software to predict RNA modifications.
+It  uses the candidate sites predicted by third-party software (e.g. [EpiNano](https://github.com/enovoa/EpiNano)) to then estimate modification stoichiometries and their dynamics.

 NanoRMS uses as input: i) Nanopolish eventalign output files and ii) a list of predicted candidate RNA modification sites.
 It then performs the following steps: